Lumbee: Authenticity and doubts of origins

 Due to their lack of evidence of Native American ancestry and other conventional Indigenous cultural markers such as a unique language, Lumbee people are often confronted with doubts concerning the validity of their claims to Indigenous status.
 Some white and black residents of Robeson County have expressed doubts about their origins, asserting that the Lumbee are descendants of white and black people who do not want to be viewed as black due to discrimination based on skin tone.
 Some federally recognized tribes have endorsed the extension of recognition to the Lumbee, while others have opposed it, accusing the Lumbee of making fraudulent claims to Indigenous ancestry.

 Several tribes from the Western United States also promulgate the belief that the Lumbee are a mixed, mostly African-descent group.
-Some Lumbee report that they do not show any Native American ancestry on commercial genealogical DNA tests.
+Some Lumbee report that they do not show any Native American ancestry on commercial genealogical DNA tests, with it being reported that according to this testing many families in Robeson County have no Native ancestry at all.
+Sharfstein states that widespread claims of Native American lineage in African-Americans are uncorroborated by admixture studies, also noting that the very large amount of white people who claim Native ancestry could plausibly suggest an entirely different ancestry.
 Historian Malinda Maynor Lowery, a member of the Lumbee Tribe of North Carolina, criticized the usefulness of such tests, stating that the testing companies lack base samples of the Lumbee's Indigenous ancestors' DNA with which the results can be compared.
 Some Lumbee report that the doubts about their status have caused emotional and psychological harm in their community.

+Scholar Renate Bartl states the Lumbee are a circumstantial tri-racial isolate, adopting Native American identity during their history.
+She notes they switched through multiple identities throughout their history, before adopting the identity of Lumbee, which she states is fictitious.
+In 1985, the historian Jan Vansina stated they did not differ culturally from the white people in their area.
+He concluded their Native identity only existed due to them seeing themselves as Native, and that they had convinced local white leadership as well.
+Unlike the contested identity claims of the Lumbee and other racial isolate communities, the identity of Black Indians, including Black Seminoles, are not contested.